 Note that distributing binaries compiled with newer GCC versions requires end- users to delete libstdc++ themselves and have a libstdc++ on their system from the same GCC version or newer.
 For this reason, distributing anything compiled with GCC versions newer than 4.8 is discouraged.
+In the future we may start bundling a later libstdc++ as part of the DFHack package, so as to enable compilation-for-distribution with a GCC newer than 4.8.

-4.2.4 Mac OS X
+Mac OS X